 Blog

-More homeowners are looking for products, especially as a part of their HVAC system, to improve indoor air quality and reduce energy bills but maintain or even improve their comfort expectations.
-As an HVAC professional, you now have a product proven to provide healthier, more energy-efficient comfort with the award-winning Arzel Zoning CoolMizer system.
+Homeowners want their HVAC systems to improve indoor air quality and reduce energy bills.
+At the same time, they have comfort expectations.
+They want their HVAC system to maintain or even improve their comfort at the same time as it saves them money.
+As an HVAC professional, you now have a product proven to provide healthier, more energy-efficient comfort with the Arzel Zoning CoolMizer system.
+This energy efficient residential HVAC economizer is award-winning for a reason.

 CoolMizer®

 CoolMizer is the first all-in-one, Economizer/Fresh Air Intake system designed for residential and light commercial split systems.
-CoolMizer brings in fresh, outdoor air to not only provide ventilation benefits, but to also condition the air for “free” when conditions are right.
+CoolMizer brings in fresh, outdoor air for two important reasons.
+It provides ventilation, and it conditions the air for “free” when the temperature and humidity are right.

 The CoolMizer® economizer from Arzel is a device that selectively introduces outdoor air into any ducted heating and/or cooling system.
-It exchanges the air, moving warm, exhaust air from the inside and brings in cooler air from the outside, once outside conditions reach an accepted range for temperature and humidity.
+When it’s too warm inside, it exchanges the warm inside air with cooler air from outside.
+Or, it does the opposite: bringing in warm air when the inside temperature is cooler than you want.
+Sensors tell CoolMizer when outside conditions reach an accepted range for temperature and humidity.
+Then it swings into action, providing free air conditioning.

-It works by using the system’s blower, drawing air from outside the home or building through an opening controlled by dampers, which then is distributed through the duct system.
+The CoolMizer works by using the HVAC system’s blower to draw air from outside through an opening controlled by dampers.
+This air is then distributed through the duct system.
 It can perform this activity for heating or cooling purposes.
 When outside conditions are unfavorable, dampers close and regular action is resumed.
 Its mechanical action and reliance on outside air conditions help conserve action from a chiller or compressor.
 This activity helps lower energy consumption.

 Increases indoor air quality & decreases energy usage

-While the CoolMizer decreases energy usage, it increases indoor air quality by continually bringing in fresh air when pre-set conditions are met.
+In addition to decreasing energy usage, CoolMizer increases indoor air quality by continually bringing in fresh air when pre-set conditions are met.

-Since many homes are built or have been retrofitted to be “airtight,” homeowners may experience a decrease in their indoor air quality.
+Many homes are built or have been retrofitted to be “airtight.”
+Homeowners may experience a decrease in their indoor air quality in these homes.
+In these cases, it’s important to bring in outdoor air to maintain indoor air quality.

 Improved ventilation and cleaner air

-CoolMizer improves ventilation to provide cleaner, fresher air around the clock while it also dilutes and expels harmful VOCs, odors, and other contaminants.
-The CoolMizer can be integrated into bathroom and kitchen fans to better-rid homes of stagnant air and unpleasant odors.
+CoolMizer improves ventilation to provide cleaner, fresher air around the clock.
+It dilutes and expels harmful VOCs, odors, and other contaminants.
+The CoolMizer can be integrated into bathroom and kitchen fans to better rid homes of stagnant air and unpleasant odors.
 It also reduces carbon emissions by not burning any fossil fuels or using extra electricity to run.

 Easy configuration and setup

-The CoolMizer is ideal for retrofit or new construction forced-air applications, and configuration is simple with an easy-to-read LCD and set-up wizard.
-It can also be integrated with the Arzel Zoning system for more customized control of the airflow.
+The CoolMizer is ideal for retrofit or new construction forced-air applications, and configuration is simple with an easy-to-read LCD screen and set-up wizard.
+It can also be integrated with an Arzel zoning system for more customized control of the airflow.

 The Importance of Energy Savings

-A more efficient HVAC system saves energy, translating into cost savings by significantly reducing the energy bills associated with heating or cooling a home or building.
-This is related to the fact that HVAC systems account for a significant portion of the energy usage in many homes.
-In addition, a more efficient HVAC system and energy reduction also reduce greenhouse gas emissions and other pollutants associated with energy production.
+A more efficient HVAC system saves energy.
+That translates into cost savings by significantly reducing the energy bills associated with heating or cooling a home or building.
+Since This HVAC systems account for a significant portion of the energy usage in many homes, saving energy in this area makes a big impact.
+Energy reduction also reduces emissions of greenhouse gases and other pollutants associated with energy production.

-Finally, an energy-efficient HVAC system typically provides a longer lifespan than a less efficient system because it doesn’t cycle as often or work as hard.
-This reduces maintenance and stretches out the timeframe for potential system replacements.
+Finally, an energy-efficient HVAC system typically provides a longer lifespan than a less efficient system.
+That’s because it doesn’t cycle as often or work as hard.
+This reduces maintenance needs and stretches out the timeframe for potential system replacements.

 Contact us for a free demo